emicklei/melrose-docs/content/blog/map.md

 contributors: []
 ---

-The function `collect` is used to create a composition by applying a transformation on each sequence in a collection.
+The function `map` is used to create a composition by applying a transformation on each sequence in a collection.

 {{< highlight javascript "linenos=table,linenostart=1" >}}
 a1 = sequence('G_3 D_ G_ A D_5 G_5')